-Do not enter the net FMV if (a) the nonrecourse loan was from a person who has an interest in the activity other than as a creditor or who is related under section 465(b)(3)(C) to a person (except you) having such an interest and (b) the activity is described in 1 through 5 under At-Risk Activities on page 1.
-However, (a) does not apply to an interest of a shareholder in the case of amounts borrowed by a corporation from the shareholder.
+Do not enter the net FMV if (a) the nonrecourse loan was from a person who has an interest in the activity other than as a creditor or who is related under section 465(b)(3)(C) to a person (except you) having such an interest, and (b) the activity is described in (1) through (5) (or (6) for amounts borrowed after May 3, 2004) under At-Risk Activities on page 1.
+However, (a) does not apply to amounts borrowed by a corporation from a person whose only interest in the activity is as a shareholder of the corporation.
 See Pub.
 925 for definitions.
-If the activity is described in 6 under At-Risk Activities on page 1, you can include these amounts.